seriousdoge/TerraPhish/README.md

 The Terraform script creates three individual security groups, for SSH, TLS, and HTTP which is required for certbot HTTP challenge.
 You can remove the allow_http security group once the setup is done and if you dont intend to use it.

-It is also recommended to include your public IP in ash security group instead of default 0.0.0.0/0
+It is also recommended to include your public IP in ssh security group instead of default 0.0.0.0/0

 If your domain is from a different registrar, you would need to change the nameservers there to AWS' nameservers.